But…But…But…It Has CARROTS In It!

 These delicious cookies and since I now knew it could be done, I knew I would be trying it sooner or later.

 Today was the day.
 But I didn’t want cookies.
 I wanted cupcakes with a creamy “OMG, how much sugar did you put in this” type of frosting.
 So I made a cupcake with the finely ground caramelized sugar.
 When you make this, be ready; the sugar doesn’t immediately dissolve into the butter the way regular sugar does.
 It clumps up.
 Just keep beating.
 You will still have some clumps after the batter is completely made but that’s actually ok.
 When the cupcakes are done, you will have these slightly dimpled cakes with small bits of caramelized sugar and those bits give a nice caramelly burst of flavor.
-The cupcakes themselves aren’t overly sweet but the frosting makes up for that :-P
+The cupcakes themselves aren’t overly sweet but the frosting makes up for that 😛

 If you have never worked with caramelized sugar before, be careful.
 This is dangerously hot when liquid and stays that way for a while.